Psy-Fer/interARTIC/docs/usage.md

 #### Data visualisation

 This section enables you to preview coverage depth profiles and locations if detected variants across a viral genome, for each sample, based on the outputs of the completed pipeline.
-To download a data plot, right-click on the image and select 'Save image as...', or find the .png file located in the corresponding sample output folder.
+To download a data plot, right-click on the image and select 'Save image as...'.
+If that does not work, right click the image and select 'Open image in new tab', then try the 'Save image as...' method again.
+Otherwise find the .png file located in the corresponding sample output folder.
 If no ```<sample_name>.pass.vcf.gz``` files are found in the output folder, the message “Vcf graph could not be made: No pass.vfc.gz file/s found in the output folder.” will be displayed.
-As no files of the suitable format have been found, these graph/s cannot be produced.
-This may be due to errors or problems during the pipeline, so checking error messages in the progress page's standard output section is important.
+As no files of the suitable format have been found, these outputs cannot be produced.
+This may be due to errors or problems during the pipeline, so checking error messages in the progress page's standard error output section is important.

 #### Variants Found